 GCP Provider Configuration

-Infrastructure as Code (IaC) in Python requires strict typing, deterministic state management, and zero-trust credential handling.
-This guide details production-ready workflows for Pulumi and CDKTF targeting Google Cloud Platform.
+Infrastructure as Code in Python requires strict typing, deterministic state management, and zero-trust credential handling.
+This guide details production-ready workflows for Pulumi and CDKTF targeting Google Cloud Platform, as part of the broader Pulumi Patterns & Provider Management practice.

 Every configuration pattern below enforces Python 3.9+ type safety.
 We prioritize state integrity, explicit credential routing, and testable provider boundaries.